moyarzoca/Neural-Network-Differentail-Equations/README.md

 where $F = F(r,\theta)$ is the metric function.
 With the appropriated boundary conditions it implies all the Einstein's equations.

 The neural network is a feedforward neural network with two hidden layers.
 The loss function is computed by computing the differential equation displayed above.
 To compute the derivative I compute by hand the derivative with respect to the variables.
 I construted a recursive formula for the derivative of the neural network.
+You can see the details in Section 6.2 of my personal notes available in the PDF Marcelo_notes_Neural_Networks.pdf.